Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 The code above is created to simply deploy your `Sample.sol` contract.
-Next, navigate to the `test` folder and create a new test script `SampleTest.js`.
+Next, navigate to the `test` folder and create a new test script, `SampleTest.js`.

-1. Firstly you’ll need to import the contract as a variable `Sample` in the first line of code.
+1. Firstly, you’ll need to import the contract as a variable `Sample` in the first line of code.
 ```JavaScript
 const Sample = artifacts.require("Sample");
 ```

 2. Next, you’ll need to initialize the contract test with the following code below.
-This contract names Sample will cover all the unit test functions that will be carried out on the named contract.
+This contract - Sample will cover all the unit test functions that will be carried out on the named contract.
 ```JavaScript
 contract("Sample", (accounts) => {
 })